Parietal-INRIA/fmralign/source/functional_alignment/functional_alignment_intro.rst

 from one subject to another.

 First, we choose one **target** subject, toward which we'll transform images from a **source** subject.
 We use shared information to learn the transformation from source to target.
 We won't get now into details about how the transformation is learnt.
-More details on the possibility offered by fmralign are available here.
+More details on the features offered by fmralign are available here.

 Then we can use this alignment, for example to predict some missing data of the target subject